AdaCore/spark2014/docs/ug/spark_2014.rst

 It is still possible for a task to access an unsynchronized global object declared in the same package if it is the only one to do so.
-To allow this property to be statically verified, only tasks declared using a single task declaration are allowed to access unsynchronized objects and the objects should be declared to belong to the task using a ``Part_Of`` annotation.
-Variables declared to be belong to a task are handled just like local variables of the task.
+To allow this property to be statically verified, only tasks of an anonymous task type are allowed to access unsynchronized objects and the accessed objects should be declared to belong to the task using a ``Part_Of`` annotation.
+Global variables declared to belong to a task are handled just like local variables of the task, that is, they can only be referenced from inside the task body.
-As an example, we can state that ``Num_Accounts`` is only accessed by the single task ``Account_Management`` in the following way:
+As an example, we can state that ``Num_Accounts`` is only accessed by the task object ``Account_Management`` in the following way:

 .. code-block:: ada